 The disciplines of “organizational development” and “performance technology” utilize models like these to help analyze human and organizational performance problems, and improve performance.
 “Performance management” utilizes the same principles, but focuses on specific organizational and human resource processes such as goal setting, performance appraisal and pay for performance.
 Career planning, succession planning and progress reviews are often included.
 Relating back to the performance models, you can see the importance of providing clear direction, selecting and developing competent employees, providing appropriate consequences and frequent feedback.

 The ultimate goal of organization development, performance technology and performance management is the same – to improve performance.
 Developing your own competencies, or those of others, is one of the most important requirements of performance improvement.
 (In fact, it is depicted as the center of both performance models.)
-Although the focus of our Competency Development Guide book is on developing competencies, understanding the entire human performance system may give you added appreciation for the importance of receiving clear direction on what is expected of you, obtaining feedback of how you are doing, etc.
+Although the focus of our Competency Development Guide book is on developing competencies, understanding the entire human performance system may give you added appreciation for the importance of receiving clear direction on what is expected of you, obtaining feedback of how you are doing, etc. That is how competencies drive performance improvement.

 In summary, developing additional competencies will not guarantee an improvement in performance.
 Other factors contribute to performance.
 If you have management responsibilities, pay attention to all of the factors so you’re able to create an environment where people are motivated to utilize their competencies.
 The ideas and tools contained in the Competency Development Guide can help you develop the competencies you need to manage the performance of yourself and others.